 Over the course of his career, as a sports attorney and agent, Dell has managed the careers of many professional athletes in tennis such as Arthur Ashe, Stan Smith, Jimmy Connors, Ivan Lendl, Tracy Austin and Gabriela Sabatini; in basketball, Michael Jordan, Ralph Sampson, James Worthy, Johnny Dawkins and Wally Walker.

-Over the course of his career, Dell has developed some of the most significant and longest-lived partnerships between sponsors and sports properties.
-He has negotiated nearly one billion dollars in sponsorships and endorsements throughout his illustrious career, including the 2001 FedEx Naming Rights deal with the Washington Redskins (“FedEx Field”), over $205 million, the largest in NFL history.
-He currently oversees and distributes many of Lagardere Sports Media’s properties including the French Open, The Citi Open, the Boston Marathon and Ivy League Football.
+Dell has developed some of the most significant and longest-lasting partnerships between sponsors and sports properties.
+He has negotiated nearly one billion dollars in sponsorships and endorsements throughout his illustrious career, including the 2001 FedEx Naming Rights deal with the Washington Redskins (“FedEx Field”), at the time, the largest in NFL history.
+He currently oversees and distributes many of Lagardere’s Sports Media’s properties including the French Open, the Citi Open, the Boston Marathon and Ivy League Football.

 - B.A.Yale University1960

 No courses were found for this instructor.